Best diving in Thailand - top 8 - Bluewater Dive Travel

 Topside & Non-Diving Activities

-You can try to "island-hop" to different destinations comparing their offerings.
-Every island has its own personality, so depending on what you are looking for, certain islands would fit best.
+You can try to "island-hop" to different destinations by comparing their offerings.
+Every island has its own personality, so certain islands would fit best depending on what you are looking for.
 Looking for a night out in the town?
-Koh Phi Phi on the Andaman side, or Koh Tao in the gulf would be a good start.
+Koh Phi Phi on the Andaman side or Koh Tao in the gulf would be a good start.
 Prefer a relaxing evening instead?
-The Andamans, Koh Lanta, or Koh Samui in the gulf could be better alternatives.
+The Andamans, Koh Lanta, or Koh Samui in the Gulf could be better alternatives.

 Thailand is known for its beautiful beaches and some impressive temples.
 Don't forget to visit the famous Grand Palace or Temple of the Emerald Buddha.
-Some of the other things to do are to see the muay Thai boxing match, visit a floating market, go hiking or discover their beautiful nature.
-Moreover, get all your tensions out with a proper Thai massage.
-In case you have never tried a Thai massage, then just a heads up, don't expect it to be relaxing but for sure it will make you feel much better afterward!
+Some of the other things to do are to see the Muay Thai boxing match, visit a floating market, go hiking, or discover their beautiful nature.
+Moreover, get all your tension out with a proper Thai massage.
+In case you have never tried a Thai massage, then just a heads up, don't expect it to be relaxing, but for sure, it will make you feel much better afterward!

 Back to Menu